 Ingenious solutions in building science, including the world’s first irregular tuned sloshing damper, give the city of Qingdao a showpiece development

 Embraced by sea on three sides, the city of Qingdao’s scenic beauty makes it a prized location for its nine million residents and thriving tourism industry.
 Amidst this natural splendor and warm hospitality, an impressive development is taking shape as the city’s new jewel.
 The Qingdao Guoxin Haitian Project is a world-class mini-city comprising three towers that include hotels, offices, retail and residential areas, a museum, and a 360-degree observation deck with stunning views in all directions.
-Upon completion, the 369-meter, 73-story Tower 2, which houses the Qingdao Haitian Hotel, will be Shandong province’s tallest tower.
+The 369-meter, 73-story Tower 2, which houses the Qingdao Haitian Hotel, is Shandong province’s tallest tower.

 Enormous expectations from the developer, citizens, and prospective tenants made it critical that every facet of the highly anticipated complex be a success.
 Wind effects on the building’s soaring height can create “sway,” which must be contained to conform to regulatory requirements and safeguard occupant comfort.
 The fact that the project is located in a typhoon region further complicated matters.
 The developer’s goal to achieve outstanding quality and the highest possible standards meant the hotel tower had to convey a sense of luxury, and deliver an unparalleled civic and guest experience.
 Faced with these challenges, the developer’s management team, Qingdao Guoxin Haitian, turned to RWDI for exacting analyses and original thinking to ensure a viable design, occupant safety and comfort, and secure approval from the authorities.